-My attention has always been focused on the foundations of population ecology.
+My attention has been focused on the foundations of population ecology.
 My most widely known work is a theory of predation (the ratio-dependent or Arditi-Ginzburg model) that is an alternative to the classic prey-dependent Lotka-Volterra and MacArthur-Rosenzweig models.
 A recent book, How Species Interact (Arditi & Ginzburg, 2012) summarizes our take on this proposed alteration of the standard view.
-Another direction of my work has been inertial growth, or a quantity-quality, two-dimensional approach to population dynamics replacing the usual one- Ecological Orbits (Ginzburg & Colyvan, 2004).
+Second in recognition has been inertial growth, or a quantity-quality, two- dimensional approach to population dynamics replacing the usual one-dimensional approach.
+This Ecological Orbits (Ginzburg & Colyvan, 2004).